-MGM Resorts International (Aria, Vdara, Bellagio, Excalibur, Luxor, Mandalay Bay, MGM Grand Las Vegas, The Mirage, Monte Carlo, New York-New York, Circus Circus) recently announced that 11 of its Strip properties were awarded a green key designation by The Green Key Eco-Rating Program, a ranking service based on hotels' sustainability efforts and recognized by such travel services as AAA, Travelocity and Expedia.
+MGM Resorts International (Aria, Vdara, Bellagio, Excalibur, Luxor, Mandalay Bay, MGM Grand Las Vegas, The Mirage, Monte Carlo, New York-New York, Circus Circus) recently announced that 15 of its Strip properties were awarded a green key designation by The Green Key Eco-Rating Program, a ranking service based on hotels' sustainability efforts and recognized by such travel services as AAA, Travelocity and Expedia.
+Additionally four of MGM Resorts' International properties-Aria, Bellagio, MGM Grand, and Mandalay Bay-received Green Key Meetings' 5-key certification.
 MGM Resorts' International formed a Department of Energy and Environmental Resources, which focuses on conservation of natural resources, sustainable construction and renovation, waste management, sustainable procurement, and communication and education.
 Every MGM Resorts International property in Las Vegas also has a "Green Team" responsible for developing a strategic plan for sustainability.

 MGM Resorts International has introduced the company's first Electric Vehicle Charging Station and the first such facility on the Las Vegas Strip for environmentally conscious consumers.
 This new Charging Station is located at the valet entrance to The Shoppes at Mandalay Place, between Mandalay Bay and Luxor resorts.
 Charging service is available free of charge to retail and resort customers driving personal electric vehicles, like the Nissan LEAF and the Chevy Volt.
 To take advantage of this new amenity, drivers simply pull into one of the two specially designated parking spaces reserved exclusively for personal electric vehicles and plug into the easy-to-use PEP Station to charge their vehicle.
 Each station has a touch-screen interface that guides users through steps to safely charge their electric vehicle.